iotux/ElWiz/doc/elwiz-chart.md

 The **thresholdLevel** is determined by the average spot price for the current day, which gives the default level.
 On top of that, the **thresholdLevel** can be raised or lovered by a factor from the configuration file.
-This is useful if the **green zone** is woo narrow for the normal daily engergy consumption.
+This is useful if the **green zone** is too narrow for the normal daily engergy consumption.
 In that case, it would be useful to widen the **green zone** by increasing the **thresholdLevel**.
 Likewise, if the green zone is too wide for the normal daily consumption, **thresholdLevel** can be lowered by a similar factor.
 Widening and narrowing the **green zones** can also be done on a day to day basis by sending MQTT messages to the **elwiz-chart** server.
 A ready made dashboard is available for this purpose.
 This dashboard is a **YAML** file, which is easy to add to **Home Assistant**.

 ### Server-Side Timezone Offset Calculation